rootwork/rootwork.org/hugo/content/blog/2006-12-04/index.md

 aliases:
   - /blog/2006/12/theory-bottom-social-networking
   - /p/061204

+# For the post as it appears in lists.
+summary: >
-description: 'Offering concrete ideas for how to solve a seemingly insurmountable problem can give people a sense that they, as individuals, have a stake in an issue.
+  Offering concrete ideas for how to solve a seemingly insurmountable problem can give people a sense that they, as individuals, have a stake in an issue.
   This sort of advocacy is similar to bottom-up, open-source collaborative projects like Wikipedia, in which no one group has proprietary ownership over an idea or a product; instead, the goal is a constant generation of awareness and ideas.
-Social media can be "a tool for mobilizing people for different kinds of action."' # For SEO and social media snippets.
+Social media can be "a tool for mobilizing people for different kinds of action."

+# For SEO and social media snippets (recommended 150-200 characters).
+description: >
-summary: 'Offering concrete ideas for how to solve a seemingly insurmountable problem can give people a sense that they, as individuals, have a stake in an issue.
-This sort of advocacy is similar to bottom-up, open-source collaborative projects like Wikipedia, in which no one group has proprietary ownership over an idea or a product; instead, the goal is a constant generation of awareness and ideas.
-Social media can be "a tool for mobilizing people for different kinds of action."' # For the post in lists.
+  Offering concrete ideas for how to solve a seemingly insurmountable problem can give people a sense that they, as individuals, have a stake in an issue, similar to open-source projects like Wikipedia.

 draft: false # Change to 'false' to publish this post.
 featured: false